damar-wicaksono/uqtestfuns/docs/test-functions/bratley1992d.md

 in {cite}`Bratley1992`.

 [^default_dimension]: This default dimension applies to all variable dimension test functions.
-It will be used if the `spatial_dimension` argument is not given.
+It will be used if the `input_dimension` argument is not given.